 - (colloquial) (a slow person)

-Well, a play on words twice – with ‘art’ and all the statue-like figures are the ultimate slow persons.
+Well, a double play on words – with ‘art’, and the statue-like figures are ultimate slow persons.

-This exemplified how every art work references something else, to some extent.
+This exemplified how every art work references something else, in some way(s).
 It’s a question of whether the artist willingly recognises it, or pretends to be an original true genius to gain extra status.

 The G.B.T.H.
 Project is hosting some of the most interesting art and exhibitions in Second Life currently.
 This was the first edition of Contaminated, which opened in January 2019.
 It was curated by Marina Münter, Megan Prumier and Nath Baxton.
 Individual works were by 37 Second Life artists: Ash, Ashlynn Cruz, Belle Des Champs, Daze Landar, Gabriel, Hills, Hope Something, Jack V. Yuitza, Josef K, Junn, Kato, Kiki Ergenthal, Lan, Luc, Luk Renoir, Mako Vitti, Maloe Vansant, Marina Münter, Mavi Beck, Megan Prumier, Mich Michabo, Mistero Hifeng, Miu Miu Miu, Mr. S, Mrs. S, Nat, Nath Baxton, Owen Landar, Oyo, Prarie Kawashima, Praline, Sein Loire, Theda Tammas, Titzuki Yuitza, Toodles Telling, Tralala Loordes, and Tutsy Navarathna.

-Everything is shown in the final section.
-I didn’t get shots of all the work to include in the earlier section, which was partly location, and partly not being sure how I was going to use them.
-But it was a very good exhibition, and a demonstration of the potential of Second Life creativity.
+Every artwork is shown in the final section.
+I didn’t get shots of all the work which I could include in the earlier section, which was partly because I wasn’t sure what I was going to make and how I was going to use them.
+Contaminated stands as a very good exhibition, and a demonstration of the potential of Second Life creativity.